OpenDiS/OpenDiS/doc/installation/compilation/compile_on_mac.md

 #### Compiling Problems

-If your Mac does not have OpenMP enabled, you can try this.
+If your Mac does not have OpenMP enabled, you can try to install it using brew.
 ```bash
 brew list
 brew update